 Primers that are ordered through the website are stored for a year and can be selected from the drop-down box on the reaction details page.

 How do I request the re-use of DNA and primers that have already been submitted?

 The first question on the Online Order Form asks if you want to re-use DNA or primers from a previously submitted order.
 Select ‘Yes’ and then fill out the rest of the fields below, remembering to input the previous order number.
-Please remember to submit your paper vouchers to us in an envelope labelled with your new Source BioScience Order number.

 How do I access the List of Primers that Source BioScience Stock?